yangju99/MixFL/README.md

-## 📄 MixFL: Fault Localization with Mixture of Language Models for Code
+## 📄 MixFL: Fault Localization with Mixture of Language Models for Code Embeddings
-This is the online repository for the FSE 2026 submission, **"MixFL: Fault Localization with Mixture of Language Models for Code"**.
+This is the online repository for the FSE 2026 submission, **"MixFL: Fault Localization with Mixture of Language Models for Code Embeddings"**.

 ### 🖼️ Overview Image